 All our Formal pupils follow timetables that include the following six areas:

 - Cognition and Challenge – including maths, science, IT and humanities

 - Creative – including art, drama, music

 Intent – What are we trying to achieve through our Formal Curriculum?

-- teachers ensure that learning is linked to topics, practical activities and consolidated and applied in practical sessions.
+- Ensures that learning is linked to practical activities and consolidated and applied in practical sessions.

 Impact – What difference is our curriculum making?

 Progress for learners following the Formal curriculum pathway from Middle School onwards is currently assessed using descriptors from our school’s Bridging and Milestone levels and through formative assessment of progress towards individual EHCP outcomes.
 This progress is recorded on learner’s timelines.